trustlines-protocol/relay/docs/RelayAPI.md

 ---

 ### Transfer path in currency network
-Returns the cheapest path, the estimated gas costs and maximal fees for a transfer.
+Returns the cheapest path and maximal fees for a transfer.
 #### Request
 ```
 POST /networks/:networkAddress/path-info